Disney World Special Events, Festivals and Parties

 In the past, Active Duty, Retired, and Permanently Disabled US Military (with current military ID) have been able to purchase discounted tickets for themselves and up to 5 family/friends for select dates.
 The tickets may be purchased at any theme park ticket window or Guest Relations Office.
 They may also be available at Shades of Green or MWR/ITT locations, which do not charge tax.
 Tax is added if purchased at the theme parks.

-- 2023 Mickey’s Very Merry Christmas Party tickets went on sale July 6, 2023.
+• 2023 Mickey’s Very Merry Christmas Party tickets went on sale July 6, 2023.
 Guests of Walt Disney World Resort Hotels, Swan and Dolphin Hotels and Shades of Green could purchase tickets starting June 29, 2023.
 Tickets will be available from Undercover Tourist (at a small discount for select dates), or directly from Disney via Mickey’s Very Merry Christmas Party page.
 These tickets do not require a theme park reservation.

 Disney Jollywood Nights

-New for 2023, Disney Jollywood Nights will be held November 11, 18, 20, 27, 29; December: 4, 6, 16, 18 and 20.
+New for 2023, Disney Jollywood Nights was held November 11, 18, 20, 27, 29; December: 4, 6, 16, 18 and 20.

 Disney Jollywood Nights will be held after the regular closing of Hollywood Studios and requires separate admission.
 (You don’t have to have paid admission or a theme park reservation to Hollywood Studios in order to attend the special after-hours event.)
 The event is held from 8:30 pm to 12:30 am on select nights, from about the second week of November through approximately a week prior to Christmas.
 Guests with Disney Jollywood Nights tickets are admitted to the park as early as 7:00 pm.
 You will need to get a wristband that allows you to stay in the park after the party begins.